 IQoro is a unique neuromuscular treatment method that requires just 30 seconds’ exercise, three times per day.

-For Bengt Kedner, who has been afflicted by stroke five times, the IQoro neuromuscular training device, delivers quality of life in a daily battle with his swallowing difficulties and snoring.
+For Bengt Kedner, who has been afflicted by stroke five times, the IQoro neuromuscular training device, delivers quality of life in a daily battle with his swallowing difficulties.

 What is a stroke?

 Stroke is an umbrella term for brain infarction: a blockage in the in the brain, or cerebral haemorrhage.

 In England, Wales and Northern Ireland the average age for men to have a stroke is 74 and the average age for women to have a stroke is 80.
 In Scotland, the average age for men to have a stroke is 71 and the average age for women to have a stroke is 76.
 Men are at higher risk of having a stroke at a younger age than women, but there are a greater number of stroke related deaths in women because they live longer than men.
 Around a quarter of strokes happen in people of working age.

 Because these people are often in the middle of their careers and even possibly have small children, the consequences are magnified many times.
 People of working age who have had a stroke are two to three times more likely to be unemployed 8 years after their stroke.